 2. Tracking dough rise is important in tracking the dough through its fermentation.
-That’s why I prefer to use this OXO 4.5 quart glass bowl.
-It’s large enough to avoid flour getting everywhere when mixing, high sides give the dough plenty of room to rise without overflowing, and you can see through it to track progress.
+Choose a mixing bowl large enough to avoid flour getting everywhere when mixing, and high sides give the dough plenty of room to rise without overflowing.
+If you use a glass bowl you can see through it to track progress.

 3. The 13×8 inch non-stick baking sheet is great for sourdough baking because it holds high heat extremely well (no warping!), and the grooves help air circulate underneath the dough to achieve great oven spring.
 They’re also very easy to clean.

 4. I can’t stress how helpful it is to use an oven thermometer at this point instead of the built-in reading your oven gives you.
 Mine runs 40 degrees high!
 Having an accurate thermometer ensures the same results every time, and with something like baking where temperature is so crucial, you want to be able to trust it.

 Are you ready to get started?
 Let’s go make this garlic butter focaccia!
 You can find the full recipe here, on Heartbeet Kitchen.